Implementing the Victorian Curriculum F–10

 Delivering F–10 History remotely and flexibly

 Keep in mind

-- Schools can review and adapt their teaching and learning program for Intercultural Capability to enable the curriculum to be delivered at home via remote learning, and this review and adaptation should take into account any linked learning areas.
+Schools can review and adapt their teaching and learning program for History to enable the curriculum to be delivered at home via remote learning.

-- A modified teaching and learning program should include learning activities that enable students to demonstrate aspects of the relevant achievement standards in Intercultural Capability.
+A weekly program of teaching and learning, based on the original teaching and learning program, can be developed for students to complete at home.
+This should include learning activities that enable students to demonstrate aspects of the relevant achievement standards in History.

 Ideas and connections

 Schools and teachers can select teaching and learning activities that integrate History with another learning area and/or capability to enhance efficiency of curriculum delivery.

 Schools may select one historical context to focus on for the term.

 Teachers can design and select targeted teaching and learning activities, including practical activities, that focus on one or more of the specific Historical Concepts and Skills in the History curriculum, such as sequencing chronology, using historical sources as evidence, identifying continuity and change, analysing causes and effect, or determining historical significance.
 Please refer to

 Learning in History on the Victorian Curriculum F–10 website for a more detailed explanation of these historical concepts and skills.
 For ideas and tips for teaching and learning activities using historical sources, including templates to support students' use of historical sources, download